grzesiek-galezowski/tdd-ebook/manuscript/257_Value objects_general_topics.md

 [^tddbyexample]: This example is loosely based on Kent Beck's book Test-Driven Development By Example. based on  TODO add reference to Kent's book

-[^csharpstructs]: C# has structs, which can sometimes come in handy when implementing values, especially starting from C# 5.0 where they got a bit more powerful.
+[^csharpstructs]: C# has structs, which can sometimes come in handy when implementing values, even though they have some constraints (see https://stackoverflow.com/questions/333829/why-cant-i-define-a-default-constructor-for-a-struct-in-net).

 [^naivemoneyexample]: I am aware that this example looks a bit naive - after all, adding money in several currencies would imply they need to be converted to a single currency and the exchange rates would then apply, which could make us lose money.
 Kent Beck acknowledged and solved this problem in his book Test-Driven Development By Example - be sure to take a look what he came up with if you're interested.